OakAlice/SelfOrganisingMapWorkflow/README.md

 # Workflow for Self-Organising Maps

-I've observed that there isn't a consistent method for data pre-processing in machine learning related to accelerometry behavior recognition.
+I've observed that there isn't a consistent method for data pre-processing in machine learning related to accelerometry behaviour recognition.
 My goal is to understand the influence of various preprocessing techniques on overall model performance.
-This script is designed to load in a labelled animal movement dataset and then run experiments with different model parameters.
+This script is designed to load in a labelled animal movement dataset and then run experiments with different preprocessing and model parameters.
 I used the Self-Organizing Map (SOM) because I am familiar with it from previous research.
 Expansion of this project will include multiple models.

 Example data used was dog movement data from [Vehkoaja et al., 2020](https://www.sciencedirect.com/science/article/pii/S2352340922000348) and possum movement data from Annett et al., 2023 (published link soon).
 SOM code adapted from the github of [Christofer Clemente](https://github.com/cclemente/Animal_accelerometry/tree/main).